 That’s why each year we offer a limited amount of therapy sessions to new clients who qualify at a discounted rate of $10 per therapy session for 5-months.

-Complete our booking form by December 15, 2022 to request an appointment to talk with a Black therapist.
+Complete our booking form to request an appointment with a Black therapist.

 Meet virtually with a therapist for 30-minutes for a depression and anxiety assessment.

 If accepted into the Wellness for Our Community Therapy Program, you will be scheduled to begin therapy at $10 per session for 5-months.

 You don’t currently have insurance or can’t afford the out-of-pocket cost.

 How many sessions can I schedule during my 5-month discount period?

 We offer weekly sessions.
 However, you and your therapist can discuss a frequency that encourages consistency.